Kale has become a very popular leafy green, but how does it stack up when compared to spinach? Find out the truth about kale vs spinach.

 After trying some of my kale and mango salad (see recipe below), my mother-in-law asked me if kale was really better than spinach.
 With the increased popularity of kale over the past several years, you may be wondering the same thing.
 Is kale really more nutritional than other leafy greens, or is good old-fashioned spinach just as good as kale?
+Here’s what I have to say about both kale and spinach.

 The benefits of spinach